2021 University of Maine Cooperative Extension Annual Report

 Relevance — Every day, Maine gardeners are deciding on whether and how to manage pests, what fertilizers to use and how much, what plants to grow, methods to cultivate the soil, and how to utilize water resources to maintain landscapes.
 Nearly every residential site has a landscape that requires maintenance and decisions made in these sites can have a significant impact on our natural resources.
 Home gardener success also results in improved food security and has an economic role in our green industry.

-Results — As a result of Extension programs, participants reported developing new or expanding existing gardens; increased their consumption of home-grown food; adopted sustainable gardening practices involving soil quality, improving efficiency, and adopting IPM strategies; and using Extension to identify pest problems and to determine research-based management strategies.
+Results — As a result of Extension programs, participants reported developing new or expanding existing gardens; increasing their consumption of home-grown food; adopting sustainable gardening practices involving soil quality, improving efficiency and adopting IPM strategies; and using Extension to identify pest problems and to determine research-based management strategies.

 Relevance — The MFAC is a partnership of Extension and the Maine Agricultural and Forestry Experiment Station.

 Response — The center utilizes the 16-county reach of Extension, and many of Extension’s recommendations to the state’s agricultural community come directly from research conducted at Experiment Station farms.
 This research-extension partnership has been working for over 100 years and is as vital today as it was early in the 20th century.

 Results — With $5 billion in overall economic impact, agriculture, commercial fishing, and food processing include Maine’s largest, fastest growing, and most promising industries.
 MFAC is growing to encompass all sectors of the burgeoning food economy, establish first-contact access to the programs and expertise available at all seven of Maine’s public universities, and create opportunities for cross-campus and cross-discipline coordination and program development based on emerging needs in Maine’s food economy.